Glossary

 Continuity Chain

 A hash-linked sequence of receipts where each receipt includes the hash of the previous, creating a tamper-evident execution history.
+Deletion or reordering of any receipt breaks the chain.

 Enforcement Receipt